-(1) The Faculty to which the candidate's supervisor belongs is responsible for the doctorate.
-The Dean of that Faculty makes all decisions relating to the doctorate procedure unless these regulations give responsibility to the Doctorate Board or the Faculty Board.

-(2) For interdisciplinary doctorates, in which two Faculties are substantially involved, the supervisor applies to for up to two university lecturers from the relevant Faculty to the meetings of the Faculty Board.
-The lecturers must be from the field that the supervisor believes best complements the interdisciplinary subject area of the doctorate.
+- (1) The Dean of that Faculty makes all decisions relating to the doctorate procedure unless these regulations give responsibility to the Doctorate Board or the Faculty Board. - (2) For interdisciplinary doctorates, in which two faculties are substantially involved, the supervisor applies to for up to two university lecturers from the relevant faculty to the meetings of the Faculty Board.
+The lecturers must be from the field of science that the supervisor believes best complements the interdisciplinary subject area of the doctorate.